-The Canadian women’s team was able to maintain their dominant Olympic streak for most of these Olympics, posting their 24th consecutive Olympic victory beating OAR before the gold medal game.
+The Canadian women’s team was able to maintain their dominant Olympic streak for most of these Olympics.
+They posted their 24th consecutive Olympic victory beating OAR before the gold medal game.

 The New Ones

-When one door closes another opens, and Canada has certainly held their door open to some new impressive young woman this year.
-There were nine new edition to Canada’s roster, two defencemen (Brigette Lacquette and Renata Fast) one goalie (Ann-Renée Desbiens) and six forwards (Jillian Saulnier, Bailey Bram, Emily Clark, Blayre Turnbull, Sarah Nurse, and Laura Stacey).
+When one door closes another opens, and Canada has certainly held their door open to some new impressive young women this year.
+There were nine new editions to Canada’s roster, two defencemen (Brigette Lacquette and Renata Fast) one goalie (Ann-Renée Desbiens) and six forwards (Jillian Saulnier, Bailey Bram, Emily Clark, Blayre Turnbull, Sarah Nurse, and Laura Stacey).

-Team Canada’s newest netminder Ann-Renée Desbiens also showed her stripes, she played a full 60 minutes and faced 18 shots.
-Which is not a whole lot, however, she turned all of those shots away and earned herself an Olympic shutout.
-Which no matter how many shots you face, is an impressive accomplishment.
+Team Canada’s newest netminder Ann-Renée Desbiens also showed her stripes, as she played a full 60 minutes and faced 18 shots in her one starting game.
+Typically 18 isn’t considered a lot of shots, however, she turned all of them away and earned herself an Olympic shutout.
+Which no matter how many shots you face, that is an impressive accomplishment.

 Canada’s six new forwards accounted for seven of their teams points over the tournament, making it seem clear that even though these six are newcomers, the depth of Canadian Women’s hockey is vast.
 New editions to the national team show little problem being able to adjust to Olympic play and contributing to point production.